revanth83/revanth83.github.io/_posts/2026-04-17-dml-vs-bayesian-uplift-criteo.md

 ---
 layout: post
-title: "Double Machine Learning Finds segments.
-Bayesian Decides Which Ones to Trust "
+title: "Double Machine Learning Finds Segments.
+Bayesian Decides Which Ones to Trust"
 date: 2026-04-17 12:00:00 -0500
 ---

 ## From uplift ranking to uncertainty-aware decisions on the Criteo dataset

-This notebook is the follow-up to my Bayesian campaign decisioning post built on the Hillstrom dataset.
+### Abstract

-The Hillstrom post showed that Bayesian hierarchical models can be useful when:
+This post compares Bayesian uplift modeling with Double Machine Learning (DML) on the Criteo dataset, focusing on how each approach supports decision-making under uncertainty.
+While DML provides strong uplift estimation and ranking capabilities, Bayesian methods offer explicit uncertainty quantification that becomes critical in sparse or noisy segments.
+The analysis highlights when each approach is sufficient and when uncertainty-aware modeling provides a meaningful advantage.

-- segment-level treatment effects are noisy
+---

-- uncertainty should influence targeting decisions
+This post builds on the earlier Bayesian campaign decisioning analysis on the Hillstrom dataset, extending the discussion to compare Bayesian uplift workflows with modern causal ML approaches.

-- raw uplift can be misleading in sparse segments
+The central question is not just how to estimate uplift, but how to make reliable targeting decisions when segment-level effects are noisy and uncertain.
+In practice, many segments that appear highly valuable based on point estimates are also the least stable, making uncertainty an essential part of the decision process.

 A natural next question is:

-> How does a Bayesian uplift workflow compare to a modern causal ML approach like Double Machine Learning (DML)?
+> How does a Bayesian uplift workflow compare to a modern causal ML approach like Double Machine Learning (DML), particularly when decisions must be made under uncertainty?

-This notebook answers that question on the **Criteo uplift dataset**.
+---

-The goal is not to force a winner.
+This analysis answers that question using the **Criteo uplift dataset**.

-The goal is to understand what each approach is actually good at.
+The goal is not to declare a single winner, but to understand where each approach is reliable and what it enables from a decision-making perspective.

 ---

-## What this notebook tries to demonstrate
+## What this analysis demonstrates

 ### From the DML side

 - debiased treatment-effect estimation with flexible nuisance models
 - practical individualized uplift estimation at scale
-- strong default choice when the main objective is causal estimation
+- strong default choice when the primary objective is causal estimation

 ### From the Bayesian side

 - explicit uncertainty quantification
-- hierarchical shrinkage for noisy personalization slices
+- hierarchical shrinkage for noisy personalization segments
 - posterior predictive validation
 - more natural decision support under uncertainty

 ---

 ## Core business question

-> If I want to personalize treatment decisions, when is DML enough, and when does a Bayesian uplift model give me something meaningfully better?
+> If I want to personalize treatment decisions, when is DML sufficient, and when does a Bayesian uplift model provide a meaningful advantage?

 ---

 ## Practical framing

-I do **not** treat these methods as ideological alternatives.
+These methods are not treated as ideological alternatives.

-A more mature question is:
+A more relevant question is:

-- When do I need **robust causal estimation**?
+- When is robust causal estimation sufficient?
-- When do I need **stable, uncertainty-aware targeting decisions**?
+- When are stable, uncertainty-aware targeting decisions necessary?

-That is the focus in this notebook.
+That is the focus of this analysis.